abhishek210597/Abhishek_Exobot_Robotics_Assignment/README.md

 ## Task 1
 Task 1 simulation Link: [wokwi Task 1](https://wokwi.com/projects/407986447908575233)

 The wiring of a DHT22 sensor connected to a Raspberry Pi Pico.
-The DHT22 sensor has four pins, with the first pin (Vcc) connected to the 3.3V power (red wire) on the Pico, the second pin (Data) connected to GPIO 6 (green wire) with a pull-up resistor between GND and Data, and the fourth pin connected to GND (black wire).
+The DHT22 sensor has four pins, with the first pin (Vcc) connected to the 3.3V power (red wire) on the Pico, the second pin (Data) connected to GPIO 6 (pink wire) with a pull-up resistor between GND and Data, and the fourth pin connected to GND (black wire).
 When you press the green play button in your simulation environment (like in a coding platform), it initiates the code that reads the temperature and humidity data from the DHT22 sensor.
 These readings are then printed on the Serial monitor during the simulation, allowing you to monitor real-time environmental data.
 ![](/Image/Task_1.png)
 </br>
 </br>